 - As the Book of Wisdom reminds us, “taking thought of wisdom is the perfection of prudence.”

-- As a human virtue, prudence is that most important and desirable cardinal virtue which helps us see and sets us in motion toward pursuing the good.
+- As a human virtue, prudence is sound decision-making.
+It is that most important and desirable cardinal virtue which helps us see and sets us in motion toward pursuing the good.
 Whenever we face a decision or conceive of a course of action, prudence takes council, makes a decision, and then acts.

 - As a supernatural virtue, prudence is assisted by God’s grace, directed at pleasing God, and takes council with God’s wisdom.

-- It is exciting to look at your life, choose a better course of action, and then pursue it.
+- As a human being, it is exciting to look at your life, choose a better course of action, and then pursue it.

-- It is sanctifying to look at your life from God’s perspective, choose an action that he wants, and then set out to accomplish it with Christ at your side.
+- As a child of god, it is sanctifying to look at your life from God’s perspective, choose an action that He wants, and then set out to accomplish it with Christ at your side.